noelwelsh/noelwelsh.com/content/posts/2024-04-17-direct-style.md

 }
 ```

+A `Print[A]` is a description: a program that when run may print to the console and also compute a value of type `A`.
-We have the usual separation between description and action.
-In direct-style code, a description is a [context function][context-function].
+It is implemented as a [context function][context-function].
 You can think of a context function as a normal function with `given` (implicit) parameters.
-In our case the descriptions have the type `Print[A]`, which is an alias for a context function with a `Console` given parameter. (`Console` is a type in the Scala standard library.)
+In our case a `Print[A]` is a context function with a `Console` given parameter. (`Console` is a type in the Scala standard library.)

 Context function types have a special rule that makes constructing them easier: a normal expression will be converted to an expression that produces a context function if the type of the expression is a context function.
 Let's unpack that by seeing how it works in practice.